ctompkinson/go-r6stats/README.md

 ## Contributing

-I accept patches via pull request or you submit them directly to me via email at ctompkinson@gmail.com
+I accept patches via pull request or you can submit them directly to me via email at ctompkinson@gmail.com